Local government in New Zealand: Regional government

+Regional responsibilities include environmental management, regional aspects of civil defence, and public transport planning.
 Regional councils are funded through rates, subsidies from central government, income from trading, and user charges for certain public services.
 Councils set their own levels of rates, though the mechanism for collecting it usually involves channelling through the territorial authority collection system.

-Cities and districts
+City and district government

 The territorial authorities consist of thirteen city councils, fifty-three district councils and one special council for the Chatham Islands.
 A city is defined in the Local Government Act 2002 as an urban area with 50,000 residents.
 A district council serves a combination of rural and urban communities.
 Councillors are either elected through wards or at large.
 An additional member is the mayor, who is elected at large and chairs the council.
 Like regional councils, they too set their own levels of rates.
 Territorial authorities manage the most direct government services, such as water supply and sanitation, local transport infrastructure, the approval of building consents, public health, and libraries, museums and recreational facilities.
 While Parliament sets the roles of local government in legislation, the level and type of services supplied are determined locally in public meetings.